 The 5G standard is truly a game-changer; its speed, latency and connection densities are such significant improvements over 4G that entirely new applications that simply weren’t previously viable now become possible.
 Remote surgery and driverless cars are good examples; both depend critically on the instant, no-latency response that only 5G can provide.

 Emerging opportunities like these owe much to IoT growth as well as 5G’s promise.
-The IoT includes high volumes of geographically-distributed devices that will benefit hugely from 5G-enabled communications capability.
+The IoT includes high volumes of geographically distributed devices that will benefit hugely from 5G-enabled communications capability.

-Expected 5G impact on data centres
+Expected 5G impact on data centre operations

 The relationship between 5G and the IoT is highlighted by a Gartner survey[i], in which 57% of respondents reported that their main interest in 5G was to drive IoT communications – and with potentially billions of IoT-connected devices, the amount of data generated will be huge.
 5G is estimated to be able to handle 1000 times more connected devices per metre than 4G without being affected by bandwidth congestion, meaning more devices can work in closer proximity.

 Small cells have a clear advantage over traditional cell sites as they can be located in areas lacking space for large cell towers.
 What’s more, they are cheaper to deploy.
 Data centres will, however, need to be close enough to these cells to maintain 5G’s low latency performance and meet service-level agreements.
-Sometimes, micro data centres might even be deployed at cell tower bases, allowing limited data processing with even faster response times for critical applications like autonomous vehicles.
+Sometimes, micro data centre s0lutions might even be deployed at cell tower bases, allowing limited data processing with even faster response times for critical applications like autonomous vehicles.

-Implications for UPSs
+Implications for UPS power supplies

-Effective maintenance is essential too
+Effective UPS maintenance is essential too

 An experienced and well-resourced UPS supplier like Kohler Uninterruptible Power can solve situations like this.
-Firstly, they offer remote monitoring services including PowerREPORTER Remote UPS Monitoring, and PowerNSURE Battery Monitoring.
+Firstly, they offer remote UPS monitoring services including PowerREPORTER Remote UPS Monitoring, and PowerNSURE Battery Monitoring.

-PowerREPORTER communicates constantly with UPS systems and detects any fault conditions or alarm messages.
+PowerREPORTER communicates constantly with UPS power systems and detects any fault conditions or alarm messages.
 While customers can monitor all of their UPS systems centrally, any incident is reported to KUP’s Service Centre by email, complete with status and any available details.
 The Centre’s personnel can pass this information to the field team, allowing them to reach the UPS site within the contracted service agreement time, already briefed on the issue and equipped to resolve it rapidly.